 CLAIM: Paul writes, “For this you know with certainty, that no immoral or impure person or covetous man, who is an idolater, has an inheritance in the kingdom of Christ and God.
 6 Let no one deceive you with empty words, for because of these things the wrath of God comes upon the sons of disobedience” (Eph.
 5:5-6).
 Does this passage teach that Christians will be sent to hell for living an immoral lifestyle?

-RESPONSE: The key to understanding Paul’s statement is to understand our identity in Christ, which Paul has been expounding throughout the book of Ephesians.
-If we have been made holy, blameless, and forgiven in Christ, then we shouldn’t continue to pursue a selfish lifestyle.
-These statements in verses 5-6 are sandwiched by our new identity in Christ (vv.1-2; 7-8).
+RESPONSE: The key to understanding Paul’s statement is to understand our identity in Christ, which Paul has been expounding throughout this letter.
+As Paul has already labored to explain, believers in Jesus have been sealed with the Spirit (Eph.
+1:13), possess an inheritance in the kingdom (Eph.
+1:14; Col. 1:13), received forgiveness (Eph.
+1:7; 4:32), and are “beloved children” (Eph.
+5:1).
+These statements in verses 5-6 are sandwiched with statements about our new identity in Christ (vv.1-2; 7-8).
 We already are children of God (v.1), and we have confidence that Christ gave himself up for us (v.2).

 By contrast, the people described in verse 5 have an identity as non-Christians.
 That is, they are an immoral person; they are a covetous man; they are an idolater.
 They are not “beloved children” (v.1) or “children of Light” (v.8), but rather, they are “sons of disobedience” (v.6).
 If this is your identity, then you have not come to faith in Christ in the first place.
 That is, the lives of these people are “characterized by one or more of these sins.”